 gradual return to normal, government condemns media coverage

-The internet was restored and life was gradually returning to normal on Monday in Kazakhstan’s largest city, Almaty, after a week of riots and a relentless crackdown that left dozens of people dead in the largest country in Central Asia.
+The internet was restored and life was gradually returning to normal on Monday in Kazakhstan’s largest city, Almaty, following a week of riots and a relentless crackdown that left dozens of people dead in the largest country in Central Asia.

 On Sunday evening, the information ministry withdrew a report published earlier today on an official Telegram channel, according to which more than 164 people had died in the country in the violence.